FadhilPM/tp/docs/UserGuide.md

 ArtHive is intended for managing Singapore-based contacts, where phone numbers are 8 digits long and start with 3, 6, 8 or 9.

-The app allows duplicate names but does not allow duplicate phone numbers.

 * Table of Contents
 {:toc}